quil-lang/quilc/README.md

 `docker run --rm -it -p PORT:PORT rigetti/quilc -R -p PORT`

+# Release Process

+1. Update `VERSION.txt` and dependency versions (if applicable) and push the commit to `master`.
+2. Push a git tag `vX.Y.Z` that contains the same version number as in `VERSION.txt`.
+3. Verify that the resulting build (triggered by pushing the tag) completes successfully.
+4. Publish a [release](https://github.com/rigetti/quilc/releases) using the tag as the name.
+5. Close the [milestone](https://github.com/rigetti/quilc/milestones) associated with this release, and migrate incomplete issues to the next one.

 # Get involved!

 We welcome and encourage community contributions!
 Peruse our